Ye2018/14_product_crud/01_bad/log.md

 + $_COOKIE
 + etc

-Those super globals are important since they contains parameter can be used in the code to establish the complete logic.
+Those super globals are are built-in variables that are always available in all scopes.
+They are important since they contains parameter can be used in the code to establish the complete logic.
 Usually, those information are organized in the form of associated array.
+We can use the command such as var_dump(_$SERVER) to check what kind of information contained in the super global variable.
+Here is [a good reference](https://www.w3schools.com/php/php_superglobals.asp).

 ## Uploading Files such as an image